songzijiang/LGAN/README.md

+If you have any questions, please feel free to contact us. email me at: zjsong@stu.suda.edu.cn

+or create a new issue directly.
 ## LGAN
 Source codes for ["A Lightweight Local-Global Attention Network for Single Image Super-Resolution"]().
 It is accepted by [ACCV2022](https://accv2022.org/).
 When the paper is available online, we will cite it immediately.